Time-space dynamics of income segregation: a case study of Milan's neighbourhoods: Introduction

-Cities are vibrant organisms, in constant flux, continuously evolving under the influences of economic, technological, and social forces \cite{Sharifi2019}.
-These dynamics shape the form and function of urban neighborhoods, influencing where individuals live, work, and interact \cite{He2018,collins2023spatiotemporal}.
-While technological advances and economic developments have redefined these environments, the benefits have not been uniformly distributed across cities \cite{Ravallion2007, Zhou2018} or neighborhoods \cite{Downs1979, Galster2007, Balha2020}.
-This inequitable allocation of opportunities \cite{Chetty2016} and services \cite{Tammaru2021} leads to socio-economic disparity \cite{Thomas2014, Nwoye2007}.
-Wealthier neighborhoods often enjoy better access to essential services, such as healthcare \cite{Bor2017, Torfs2021}, education \cite{Orfield2005, Reardon2016, Reardon2011_school}, and job opportunities \cite{Bosquet2019}, resulting in income-based urban segregation \cite{Orfield2005, Reardon2016, Reardon2011_school, Chiou2020} and limited interaction between different income groups \cite{Echenique2007, Watson2009, Herndon2013, Townshend2002}.
-The growing income disparity \cite{Musterd2017} further compounds these inequalities, leading to spatial divisions within urban areas.
-These divisions go beyond mere physical boundaries \cite{ric1}, influencing how people interact with their environment, affecting mobility patterns \cite{Wissink2016}, and social encounters \cite{Xu2019, Rokem2018}.
-The study of income segregation has expanded from an initial focus on residential patterns \cite{Massey1988} to a more dynamic perspective that includes workplace dynamics.
-This shift acknowledges the diverse mobility behaviors of different income groups.
-Wealthier individuals, endowed with a broader range of transportation options, are more selective about their destinations and generally commute less \cite{Macedo2022}.
-Meanwhile, the place of work can mitigate some of the segregation dynamics by acting as a social bridge and fostering interaction among people of different city areas \cite{dong}.
-The interplay between residential and workplace mobility significantly impacts the socioeconomic fabric of urban areas \cite{Chetty2022}.
-Recent developments in technology have significantly benefited the study of urban segregation and social dynamics.
-Digital data from everyday activities, such as the restaurants we visit \cite{Davis2019}, the public transportation we use \cite{ratti, Zhong2015}, and the products we purchase \cite{ric2, Xu2019b}, reveal our societal patterns \cite{Botta2015}.
-Our study leverages novel digital data, Location-Based Services (LBS) \cite{lbs} trajectory data, to capture the broader dynamics of income segregation.
-We extend the analytical scope beyond the traditionally studied 'first' and 'second' places (i.e., home and work) to also include 'third' places \cite{Oldenburg1999} – public spaces where people spend leisure or community time.
-This extension allows for a more comprehensive understanding of segregation dynamics, accounting for individuals' diverse activities across an array of urban environments.
-This urban environment could be studied at various spatial scales—from Points of Interest (POIs) \cite{Moro2021,} to streets \cite{Moro2023} and neighborhoods \cite{Wong2011}.
+The study of income segregation has expanded from an initial focus on residential patterns~\cite{Massey1988} to a more dynamic perspective that includes workplace dynamics.
+This shift acknowledges the diverse mobility behaviours of different income groups.
+Wealthier individuals, endowed with a broader range of transportation options, are more selective about their destinations and generally commute less~\cite{Macedo2022}.
+Meanwhile, the place of work can mitigate some of the segregation dynamics by acting as a social bridge and fostering interaction among people of different city areas~\cite{dong}.
+The interplay between residential and workplace mobility significantly impacts the socio-economic fabric of urban areas~\cite{Chetty2022}.
+Recent technological developments have significantly benefited the study of urban segregation and social dynamics.
+A study analyzing urban mobility patterns in American cities has shown that, despite physical mobility, residents of disadvantaged neighbourhoods continue to experience segregation, often remaining less exposed to more affluent or diverse areas~\cite{Wang2018}.
+This insight into persistent segregation patterns informs our study's focus on exploring urban dynamics through Location-Based Services (LBS)~\cite{lbs} trajectory data to capture the broader dynamics of income segregation.
+We extend the analytical scope beyond the traditionally studied 'first' and 'second' places (i.e., home and work) to also include 'third' places~\cite{Oldenburg1999} – public spaces where people spend leisure or community time.
+This extension allows for a more comprehensive understanding of segregation dynamics, accounting for individuals' diverse activities across various urban environments, studied at various spatial scales—from Points of Interest (POIs)~\cite{Moro2021} to streets~\cite{Moro2023} and neighbourhoods~\cite{Wong2011}.